ashishrana080699/Gender-Classification-App/README.md

 # Gender-Classification
-### This app is used to classify the gender on the basis of name of the person.
+### This app is used to classify the gender of a person on the basis of name.
 Naivebayes model is been used for classification

 ### App View
 ![](https://github.com/ashishrana080699/Gender-Classification/blob/master/Screenshot.png)